- Historically used by the Aztecs, modern Mexican shamans

 Its relative ease of cultivation has also made it a popular species for home growth, however the same significant variation is expected between fruiting bodies of the same mycelium.
 While having a mild flavour and scent reminiscent of cucumber, it is generally considered to have a lower relative potency, with a plateau of effects lasting only three to six hours.
 This can make it an eligible “entry-level” species among the magic mushrooms, for both a pleasant experience and high edibility.

-Alongside its historical, spiritual, and recreational usage, this species has shown preliminary promise in regards to its medicinal effects.
+Alongside its historical, spiritual, and recreational usage, this species has shown preliminary promise in regard to its medicinal effects.
 Not only do these fungi contain psilocybin and psilocin, the primary neurotropic compounds, they may also have smaller trace amounts of complex molecules.
 While human trials have yet to begin, this species is mentioned in a set of patents describing potential anti-viral capacities, obtained in the USA by Paul Stamets, a renowned American mycologist and advocate for the medicinal use of fungi.

 After centuries of use by the great civilizations of ancient Mexico, to modern spiritual use and recreational enjoyment, Psilocybe caerulescens has yet to reveal its full potential, especially as a medicinal fungus.
 Along with its name referencing the characteristic bluing reaction common to the Psilocybe genus, cerulean blue, P. caerulescens has also rightly earned its place among the “magic” mushrooms.